kaditya25/game-engine/doc/tournament-setup.md

 # Tournament Setup

 This document provides instructions on how to set up for the Aerial Robotics course pre-tournament and tournament.
-Please read the following document very carefully.
-Use your best judgement when following this document.
-Do not just copy/paste, as some commands may not be exactly applicable to your machine and setup.
+Please read this document carefully.
+Use your best judgement when following the instructions, adapting where necessary for your machine and setup.

 ## GitLab account
 Each team member should already have created a GitLab account.
-If not, one must be created.
+If not, then create one.

 ## Create a remote GitLab repository
-Each team should designate one team member to host their team's code.
-This step must only be followed by that one team member.

-One team member should create a `game-engine` repository on GitLab.
-Name both the repository and the slug as `game-engine`.
-Make the repository private; this ensures that only you may view this code.
+Designate one of your team members to host your team's remote repository.
+This person should create a `game-engine` repository on his or her account in GitLab.
+Name both the repository and the slug `game-engine`.
+Make the repository private to ensure that only you may view this code.
 You don't want your opponents to see your secrets!

 In the repository settings/members, add your team members as Maintainer to your repository.
 This allows them to view and edit the code.
-Also add Corey and Kristen as Reporter.
-This allows the TAS to audit your code.
-The TAs' GitLab handles are @coh328 and @kmichaelson.
+Also add our inimitable TAs Corey and Kristen as Reporter so they can follow your progress.
+Their GitLab handles are @coh328 and @kmichaelson.

 ## Clone `game-engine`
 In the `~/Workspace` directory, either clone a fresh copy of the `game-engine-student` repository (if you want to start with a clean slate), or update your existing local `game-engine` repository (if one already exists at that location and you want to keep it).
-Name your local repository `game-engine`.

 ### To clone a fresh copy:
 ```bash